department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/cost-of-care.md

 If you know your priority group, keep reading below to find out what your copay may be for different types of care, tests, and prescriptions medicines.

-If you haven't yet enrolled in VA health care, you can use our Health Benefits Explorer tool to see what your copays may be.
+If you haven't yet enrolled in VA health care, you can use our Health Benefits Explorer tool to see what your copays may be. <br>
 [Go to the Health Benefits Explorer]( http://hbexplorer.vacloud.us/).

 </div>